Hampstead Spies – The Atomic Secrets

 The KGB in NW3

 We now have two walks under the banner of ‘Hampstead Spies’ about what Soviet intelligence got up to in the Hampstead area.
 This walk is about the residents of Hampstead who helped the Russians learn the secrets of how to make an atomic bomb in the 1940s.
-Details of the Ur Hampstead Spies walk ‘Philby and Comrades’ are here.
+Details of the other Hampstead Spies walk ‘Philby and Comrades’ are here.

 The Atomic Secrets